 Which Hormones Influence the Menstrual Cycle?

-There are several hormones that influence the menstrual cycle.
+Several hormones influence the female menstrual cycle.
 They have specific roles which allow everything to develop normally.
-Such hormones don’t only regulate the reproductive processes, but they also have an impact on mood and the appearance of the person’s skin, as well as many other aspects.
+These hormones don’t only regulate the reproductive processes, but they also have an impact on mood and the appearance of the person’s skin, as well as many other aspects.

 The hormones that influence the menstrual cycle, basically, guarantee that the ovum does what it needs to.
 By which we mean that the hormones create the necessary conditions for the ovum to be fertilized; and if not, to be released from the body.